kvassAI/slate/source/includes/_payment_methods.md

 ## Paypal

 Paypal allows for 2 types of payments: Single Payments or Future Payments.
-Single Payments is the usual transaction and it's pretty common for simples authorize/capture transactions.
-The Future Payments are more used for being able to charge the user over and over again after it has given its consent.
+Single Payments is the most usual type of transaction and common for simple authotication and capturing of transactions.
+The Future Payments is mostly used for charging the user several times, after giving their consent.

 ## Single Payment (PayPal)